Skip to content

 Expected behavior: the user lands on a compute node or a VM on a separate terminal.

-A sample job script job_script.sh would look like this
+A sample job script job_script.sh is given as bellow

 #!/bin/sh